|Funding Program:||Investment Road and Rail Program

 |Local Council/Shire:||Brisbane City Council

-The Australian Government has committed $914.18 million to the Gateway Upgrade North project, in partnership with the Queensland Government.
+The Australian Government will provide a capped contribution of $914.18 million, in partnership with the Queensland Government.

 Disclaimer: The material contained in this site is made available

 on the understanding that the Department is not thereby engaged in rendering professional

 advice for a particular purpose.
 Before relying on the material in any important